Conor-CC/django-rest-loan-calculator/README.md

 # **Django REST Loan Calculator Application**

-Django REST Loan Calculator Application is used for the resolution and storage of the following calculations/operations pertaining to loans:
+Django REST Loan Calculator Application is used for the resolution and optional storage of a number of calculations/operations pertaining to loans.
+This is a basic application for experimentation with the manipulation of views and serializers rather than user profiles, authentication and test-driven development.
+The following operations are available to the loan calculator.

 - **Monthly Repayment Calculator**, based on the Principal (loan_amount) and number of repayment Periods (no_repayments).
 Based on the Annuity Formula.